NFL picks: Rams vs. Bears odds, best bets for Divisional Round playoff game

 - Opening total: 51.5 -- now 48.5

-The line has budged slightly here as the Rams opened as 3.5-point favorites but are now favored by 4.5 on the road.
+The line has budged slightly here as the Rams opened as 3.5-point favorites.
+They moved up to 4.5-point favorites but have climbed back down to the original number on Sunday.
 The total has also dipped from 51.5 at open to 48.5 entering the weekend.
 Los Angeles is now just the fourth team since 1970 to be a road favorite at least twice during one postseason run.

 On the flip side, Chicago is only the fourth team to be a home underdog twice in the same postseason, with two of the previous three making the Super Bowl -- the 2008 Cardinals and 2017 Eagles, the latter of which won the big game.
 Chicago also will become one of only five teams to be a home underdog in the Divisional Round over the last 40 years.